Table of Contents

 Working title: Beginner’s guide to writing a blog post

-Related but excluded subtopics: creating a blog, high traffic for blog post content, and so on.
+Related but excluded subtopics: free blog post templates, high traffic for blog post content, and so on.

 Thus, we picked some elements and left the rest for another day.

-Our outline was structured into something like this:
+Our blog post template was structured into something like this:

 - KYA: Assessing audience